winkerVSbecks/ngcourse/handout/11-ui-router.md

 0. Angular executes your code that contains calls to methods such as `.service()`, `.constant()`, `.config()`, etc. However, at this point all of those entities are only defined.
 They are not yet instantiated.
-In other words, Angular takes note of the fact that will want to create a service 'tasks' using the provided function.
-It does _not_ however, call this function at this point.
+In other words, Angular takes note of the fact that it will want to create a 'tasks' service using the provided function.
+It does _not_ however, call that function at this point.

 1. Constants defined in `.constant()` blocks are set.